UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-26-team08-DeepFakeGeneration.md

 As DeepFake generation might cause many problems (such as fake news!), the other popular sub-topic is DeepFake detection, where we try to build the network that can identify real images from fake, generated images.

 ## Core ideas: GAN
 GAN ("Generative adversarial network") is the core framework behind most of the DeepFake algorithms.
 The idea is simple, for DeepFake generators, the more easily you can trick the human eyes, the better your algorithm is.
 And for the DeepFake detector, the more easily you can detect the fake image, the better.
-However, we cannot train a DeepFake generators by manually evaluating how good the result is-we need the help of the detector.
+However, we cannot train a DeepFake generators by manually evaluating how good the result is, and we need the help of the detector.

 That brings the idea of "adversarial": the generator tries to fool the detector, and the detector tries to detect every fake image produced by the generator.
 And we train these two network at the same time.